BrentNoorda/NoMorePasswordsJustEmail/README.md

 when an attack us underway.
 None of the above are difficult, and maybe future updates will include something like this.

+**force ssl?** - With v1.014 I turned off force-ssl so users can test this at http: or https: My reasoning is that since no passwords are going over the wire anyway, I don't need to worry so much.
+Still, there are some cookies representing session state, and it could be possible that someone may sniff that over the wire and spoof an existing session.
+This, to me, doesn't seem as dangerous as stolen passwords and so I let the NMPJE user decide whether they want to use http or https.
+If you're implementing a system similar to NMPJE you may want to consider just how secure you want to be, and may want to force https/SSL.

 **denial-of-login?** - It is conceivable that a bunch of bots might simulate a user trying to log in from thousands of clients.
 In each case that would cause a new login code to be created for that legitimate user.
 If that legitimate user then is trying to log in from their own browser (assume they